ombulabs/blog/_posts/2019-02-28-stripe-connect-part-1.md

 ### Conclusion

 This first post was to show how to connect Stripe accounts to your users.
-Check out [Part 2](https://www.ombulabs.com/blog/rails/stripe/stripe-connect-in-rails-part-2.htm) to learn how to use the main objects from the Stripe API!
+Check out [Part 2](https://www.ombulabs.com/blog/rails/stripe/stripe-connect-in-rails-part-2.html) to learn how to use Charges, Transfers, Refunds, and more!